breatheco-de/content/src/content/lesson/what-is-html-learn-html.md

 You just learned how a website was built in 1999.
 Now we only have a few more weeks to catch up on everything else that happened in the last 20 years.

 HTML has a lot more tags.
 There's also a new version called HTML5.
 But again, don’t worry, you’ll **learn HTML** and how to build beautiful (thanks to CSS) and interacting (thanks to formularies and JavaScript) websites in the next few lessons.
-That’s why we are here!!
+That’s why we are here!!!

 ![learn html](../../assets/images/ed1c57e1-5c67-4bf1-96ed-1fb2353fb2ca.gif)